Helperbird/website/src/pages/help/features/how-to-use-helperbirds-color-blind-features-on-websites.md

 youtubeId: vwT8SAJfU3E
 cardTitle: Color Blind Features
+featureDescription:
-featureDescription: Learn how to make web pages easier to see with Helperbird’s color blind features.
+  Learn how to make web pages easier to see with Helperbird’s color blind features.
 This guide walks you through how to emphasize links and add a text stroke, helping users with color blindness navigate the web more comfortably.
 date: 2018-01-03
+headerTags:
-headerTags: [
+  [
+    {
+      tag: 'how-to-use-the-color-blind-features-in-helperbird',
+      title: 'How to Use the Color Blind Features in Helperbird' },
+    {
+      tag: 'emphasize-links-feature-in-helperbird',
+      title: 'Emphasize Links Feature in Helperbird'
+    },
-  { tag: "how-to-use-the-color-blind-features-in-helperbird", title: "How to Use the Color Blind Features in Helperbird" }, { tag: "emphasize-links-feature-in-helperbird", title: "Emphasize Links Feature in Helperbird" }, { tag: "turning-on-emphasize-links", title: "Turning On Emphasize Links" }, { tag: "text-stroke-feature-in-helperbird", title: "Text Stroke Feature in Helperbird" }, { tag: "video-tutorial", title: "Video Tutorial" }, { tag: "need-more-help", title: "Need More Help?" }
+    { tag: 'turning-on-emphasize-links', title: 'Turning On Emphasize Links' }, { tag: 'text-stroke-feature-in-helperbird', title: 'Text Stroke Feature in Helperbird' }, { tag: 'video-tutorial', title: 'Video Tutorial' }, { tag: 'need-more-help', title: 'Need More Help?' }
   ]

 tags: features
 url: help/how-to-use-helperbirds-color-blind-features-on-websites/
 permalink: help/how-to-use-helperbirds-color-blind-features-on-websites/
 ---

 ## How to Use the Color Blind Features in Helperbird

 Helperbird offers features like Emphasize Links and Text Stroke to help make web pages more accessible for those with color blindness.
 Here's how to use them:

 ---